SammyCode002/nasa-acres-maui/README.md

 | Thomas Blamey | Faculty Mentor (UH Maui College) |
 | Nicolette van der Lee, EdD | Program Manager (UH Community Colleges) |

-Meetings: Mondays 8:00 AM HST, weekly to start, then bi-weekly.

 ## Questions to work through (from Ana)

 These framed the early reading.
 Where the work has since landed: